12 ways to do Christmas like Nigella

-Do it yourself... watch our video guide on how to make a Pavlova
+- Watch our video guide on how to make a Pavlova.

 6. Marron glacé

-Do it yourself... serve marron glacé in our Mont Blanc-tini cocktail
+- Serve marron glacé in our festive Mont Blanc-tini cocktail.

-Do it yourself... make a speedy Prosecco cocktail in a few minutes
+- Make a speedy prosecco cocktail in a few minutes.

 Christmas in my house means Quality Street and peppermint bark.
 The latter is an American tradition, which I’ve adopted more recently.
 I always have a few tins for me, and plenty to give friends as Christmas presents.